 GIPKs are now enabled.

-table without a primary key, MySQL will automatically create one for us – a generated invisible primary key to be precise.
-The GIPK column is always called my_row_id
+Now if we create an InnoDB table without a primary key, MySQL will automatically create one for us – a generated invisible primary key to be precise.
+The GIPK column is always called my_row_id and it’s an AUTO_INCREMENT column so that its value increments with each new row.

-Note that the effects of sql_generate_invisible_primary_key
+Note that the effects of sql_generate_invisible_primary_key apply to tables using the InnoDB storage engine only.

-Checking the sql_generate_invisible_primary_key
+Checking the sql_generate_invisible_primary_key Variable

-We can verify whether or not GIPKs are enabled by selecting the sql_generate_invisible_primary_key
+We can verify whether or not GIPKs are enabled by selecting the sql_generate_invisible_primary_key:

 SELECT @@sql_generate_invisible_primary_key;